danintel/sawtooth-faq/rest.rst

 Can I disable the back pressure test?
 -------------------------------------
 No. There isn't a way to disable that currently because it's determined based on a multiplier of the publishing rate of the network.
-It allows the slower members of the network to not drift behind the faster members when it comes to staying in consensus.
+Back pressure test is about rejecting load (in the form of batches) that the network wouldn't be able to accommodate in a reasonable amount of time (next couple blocks).
+This should never be turned off as without this feature it is trivial to do a client-based attack which overwhelms the network creating a DoS.
 You would have to make a custom build of Sawtooth to remove that check.

 What does this error mean from sawset: ``There is no resource with the identifier``?
 ------------------------------------------------------------------------------------